yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 .. code-block:: fp

   $ inet_fingerprinttest -m AlternativeFPCalculator
+  . -f omnetpp.ini -c Ethernet -r 0  ... : FAILED
+  . -f omnetpp.ini -c Wifi -r 0  ... : FAILED

+.. **TODO** do we need the new value?

   . -f omnetpp.ini -c Ethernet -r 0  ... : FAILED: actual  'b47f-d0db/~NID'
-  . -f omnetpp.ini -c Wifi -r 0  ... : FAILED

-**TODO** do we need the new value?

 As there was no change in the model, the new fingerprints can be accepted: